sproutfund/field-guide/community-building/campaigns/index.md

 layout: docs
 title: Campaigns
 subtitle:
-description: This section provides an introduction to community building campaigns, our name for the intentional arc of focused, action-oriented activities that mobilize people to achieve shared goals.
-This section is intended to help people organize their thinking about their potential campaigns using a series of key considerations and a suite of planning tools.
+description: A guide to creating community building campaigns, which are focused, action-oriented activities that mobilize people to achieve shared goals.
+Useful to help people organize their thinking about their potential campaigns using a series of key considerations and a suite of planning tools.
 section: community-building
 group: campaigns
 toc: true
 status: <span class="badge badge-warning">needs review</span>
 ---

 While all community building campaigns are unique, successful campaigns have some key similarities: a well-defined audience, a focused goal, a clear message, and specific ways for people to get involved during a set period of time.

 When you start to develop a community building campaign, we encourage you to think through each of these <a href="http://fieldguide.sproutfund.org/community-building/campaigns/#key-considerations">**key considerations**</a> to guide your planning process.
 Then, you can use a suite of <a href="http://fieldguide.sproutfund.org/community-building/campaigns/#planning-tools">**planning tools**</a> we created to help you further develop your thinking.

 ## Key Considerations